 - Know Your Area.
-When you find a great spot for catching flounder, there are many times additional productive spots nearby.
+When find a great spot of catching flounder, there are many times additional productive spots nearby.
 Slowly work the nearby areas and find those additional hot spots.
 Make sure to note those spots in your fishing log with the information like tide status, water temp and time of day.

 - Use the Bump and Roll Technique.
-When looking for a new flounder spot, allow your boat to slowly drift near the banks with the current while allowing your bait to bump along the bottom.
+When looking for a new flounder spot, allow your boat to drift near the banks with the current while allowing your bait to bump along the bottom.
 This will tell the type of bottom as well as attracting any flounder that may hit the bait.
 This tactic allows you to cover a lot of fishing ground more effectively than sitting in one place.